samridh-dev/votess/joss/paper.md

 # Statement of need

-Voronoi tessellation is a fundamental spatial decomposition technique enabling the partitioning of space into regions based on proximity to a discrete set of points, and is widely used in scientific domains such as astrophysics [@Springel2010], earth sciences [], materials science [], and biochemistry [].
-Although performing Voronoi tessellations on large datasets has been feasible for some time, the increasing complexity and size of modern data have underscored the need for faster, more efficient computation.
-With the rise of powerful many-core CPU and GPU architectures, the computational power available today has greatly improved the ability to handle these large datasets more effectively.
+The Voronoi tessellation is a spatial decomposition that uniquely partitions space into convex sub-regions based on proximity to a discrete set of generating points.
+It is widely used across scientific domains.
+In astrophysics, Voronoi meshes are used in observational data analysis as well as numerical simulations of cosmic structure formation [@Springel2010].
+The increasing size of modern datasets has underscored the need for faster, more efficient algorithms and numerical methods.
+The rise of powerful many-core CPU and GPU architectures has greatly increased the available computational power.

-However, despite these advancements, most existing implementations of Voronoi tessellations are tailored to specific processor architectures and platforms, limiting their portability.
-This results in the need for bespoke solutions for different hardware setups, creating inefficiencies and increasing development time.
-Additionally, many classic insertion algorithms do not fully leverage the performance potential of multi-core systems, further highlighting the need of a modern solution.
+However, most existing implementations of Voronoi tessellations are tailored to specific architectures, limiting their portability.
+Additionally, classic sequential insertion algorithms have difficulty using multi-core systems in a fully parallel manner.
+No general purpose, publicly available code capable of GPU-accelerated parallel Voronoi mesh generation in 3D space is available.

-To address this problem, `votess` provides a portable solution that can operate across various accelerator architectures, without modification to the source code, enabling developers within various scientific fields to be able to make use of the new computing architectures.

-To address this problem, votess leverages a SYCL single-source framework abstraction to provide a portable solution that runs efficiently across multiple accelerator architectures, including CPUs and GPUs, without requiring modifications to the source code.

 # Summary

-`votess` is a library for performing parallel 3D Voronoi tessellations on heterogeneous platforms via the SYCL framework. `votess` was designed to be portable yet performant, with an easy-to-use interface.
+`votess` is a library for computing parallel 3D Voronoi tessellations on heterogeneous platforms, from CPUs to GPUs to future accelerator architectures.
+To do so, it uses the SYCL single-source framework abstraction. `votess` was designed to be portable yet performant, accessible to both developers and users with several easy-to-use interfaces.

-The underlying algorithm is based on a paper [@ray2018], which highlights that many applications, such as in astrophysics [] or fluid simulations [], only require the geometry of the Voronoi cells and their neighboring information, rather than a full combinatorial mesh data structure.
-This observation allows for a simplified algorithm, as presented here, which avoids the need for classical mesh-based approaches like the Bowyer-Watson algorithm.
+The underlying algorithm computes the Voronoi mesh cell-by-cell [@ray2018].
+It produces the geometry of the Voronoi cells and their neighbor connectivity information, rather than a full combinatorial mesh data structure.
+This simplifies the method and makes it more ammenable to data parallel architectures than alternatives such as sequential insertion or the Bowyer-Watson algorithm.

-The core algorithm employed by `votess` consists of two main steps.
+The core method of `votess` consists of two main steps.
 First, the input set of points is sorted into a grid, and a k-nearest neighbors search is performed.
-Once the nearest neighbors are identified for each point, the Voronoi cell is computed by iteratively clipping a bounding box using the perpendicular bisectors between the point and its neighbors.
-To optimize the process and avoid iterating through all neighbors, a security radius condition is applied.
-If a Voronoi cell cannot be validated, a CPU fallback mechanism is used to ensures robustness.
+Once the k nearest neighbors are identified for each point, the Voronoi cell is computed by iteratively clipping a bounding box using the perpendicular bisectors between the point and its nearby neighbors.
+A "security radius" condition ensures that the resulting Voronoi cell is valid.
+If a cell cannot be validated, an automatic CPU fallback mechanism ensures robustness.

-This efficient algorithm allows for independent thread execution, making it highly suitable for GPU parallelism.
-Unlike previous algorithms that relied on sequential execution due to their mesh insertion methods [], `votess` leverages the independence of cell computations to achieve significant speedups in parallel environments.
+This efficient algorithm allows for independent thread execution, making it highly suitable for multi-core CPUs as well as GPU parallelism.
+This independence of cell computations achieves significant speedups in parallel environments.

 ## Performance

-With a working implementation of `votess`, it can be seen that it outperforms several single-threaded applications:

-In Figure 1, we show the performance of `votess` compared to two other single-threaded Voronoi tessellation libraries: `QHULL` and `VORO++`. `QHULL` is a well-known computational geometry library that constructs convex hulls and Voronoi diagrams using an indirect projection method [@10.1145/235815.235821], while `Voro++` is a C++ library specifically designed for three-dimensional Voronoi tessellations, utilizing a cell-based computation approach that is well-suited for physical applications [@rycroft2009voro].

 ![](./bar.png)

+As expected, `votess` can significantly outperform single-threaded lternatives.

+In Figure 1, we show its performance compared to two other single-threaded Voronoi tessellation libraries: `Qhull` and `Voro++`.
+Both are well-tested and widely used. `Qhull` is a computational geometry library that constructs convex hulls and Voronoi diagrams using an indirect projection method [@10.1145/235815.235821], while `Voro++` is a C++ library specifically designed for three-dimensional Voronoi tessellations, utilizing a cell-based computation approach that is well-suited for physical applications [@rycroft2009voro].

-Here, it is clear `votess` performs best on large datasets.
-The CPU implementation outperforms other applications of atleast tenfold, and at most a hundred fold on large datasets.
-It must be noted, that the benchmarks were taken before either the CPU and GPU implementations have recieved optimizations.
+We find that `votess` performs best on large datasets.
+The CPU implementation can outperform other implementations by a factor of 10 to 100.

-There also exists other multithreaded Voronoi tesellelation codes, such as `ParVoro++` [@WU2023102995], `CGAL` [@cgal2018], and `GEOGRAM` [@geogram2018], and although they do not natively support GPU architectures, they are also widely used in large-scale computational geometry applications.
+Multithreaded Voronoi tesellelation codes do exist, and these include `ParVoro++` [@WU2023102995], `CGAL` [@cgal2018], and `GEOGRAM` [@geogram2018].
+However, they do not natively support GPU architectures.

 # Features

-`votess` provides a versatile and efficient tool for computing Voronoi tessellations, supporting multiple output formats including neighbor information for each Voronoi cell.
-It has been tested on various CPU and GPU architectures, delivering high performance on both platforms.
+`votess` is designed to be versatile.
+It supports various outputs, including the natural neighbor information for each Voronoi cell.
+This is a 2D jagged array of neighbor indices of the sorted input dataset.

-Users can leverage `votess` in three ways: through the C++ library, a command-line interface `clvotess`, and a Python interface `pyvotess`.
-The C++ library offers a simple interface with a primary function, `tessellate`, that computes the tessellation.
-Additionally, users can select the target device to run said tessellation.
-The Python wrapper, pyvotess, mirrors the functionality of the C++ version, providing the same ease of use for Python-based workflows.
+Users can invoke `votess` in three ways: through the C++ library, a command-line interface `clvotess`, and a Python wrapper interface `pyvotess`.
+The C++ library offers a simple interface with a `tessellate` function that computes the mesh.
+The Python wrapper, pyvotess, mirrors the functionality of the C++ version, with native numpy array support, providing ease of use for Python-based workflows.

-To fine-tune the behavior of `votess`, the class `vtargs` is provided, allowing users to adjust parameters much like `std::unordered_map` from the STL.
-These parameters can be used to optimize runtime performance if needed.
-The tessellate function outputs a templated class `dnn`, representing a 2D jagged array of neighbors contributing to each particle’s Voronoi cell of the sorted inpute dataset, as managed via `vtargs`.
+The behavior of `votess` can be fine-tuned with run time parameters in order to (optionally) optimize runtime performance.

 # Acknowledgements

 CB and DN acknowledge funding from the Deutsche Forschungsgemeinschaft (DFG) through an Emmy Noether Research Group (grant number NE 2441/1-1).

-# Reference
+# References